 Iran's mobile operators will put an increasing emphasis on upgrading existing customers to higher value services, such as data and postpaid contracts.
-There are concerns over the regulatory handling of the 3G market in Iran, given that only one operator is currently offering 3G services to consumers.
-However a second operator was due to begin such services.
+The arrival of MTN in the 3G market, as well as 4G, will drive growth in the market, and the potential arrival of market leader MCI will also be positive in terms of smartphone sales.